ryuhokataoka/ryuhokataoka.github.io/_pages/cv.md

   <ul>{% for post in site.teaching reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>
+)

 Service and leadership
 ======
+* JpGU Space Weather and Space Climate session convener from 2015
 * Currently PI for two projects (auroraX and AI emulator)